forgotten-pillar/fp-notes/content/doctrine/end-time/present-truth-for-final-generation.md

 > 2. Do not allow the mind to be filled with other things
 > 3. Develop a personal relationship with Jesus

-When the intercession in the Most Holy place is finished, Jesus will place the sins of the world upon Satan (scapegoat) and it will be lead into the wilderness by a [[The Fitman - Our Ultimate Role|fit man]].
-This fit men is pattern antitypical people which will stand before God without the intercesor, which would be #144k.
-See details: [[The Fitman - Our Ultimate Role]]
+When the intercession in the Most Holy place is finished, Jesus will place the sins of the world upon Satan (scapegoat) and it will be lead into the wilderness by a fit man.

 ![The Plan of Redemption](https://forgotten-pillar.s3.us-east-2.amazonaws.com/Advent+Truths+-+Present+Truth+(4).jpg)